HARPLab/DReyeVR/Docs/Tutorials/Signs.md

 - This is supported within the editor by placing both actors into the world, selecting both, then using the Window -> Developer -> MergeActors button as described in [this guide](https://docs.unrealengine.com/4.27/en-US/Basics/Actors/Merging/).
 - We have already provided a baseline with the [`Content/DReyeVR_Signs/FullSign/`](Content/DReyeVR_Signs/FullSign/) directory where we combined the signs with the poles as a single static mesh.
 	- With this baseline, assuming you have a compatible material (using the same sign template as ours) you can just update the material for the sign component without further modification.

+# Automatic Sign Placement
+When using our [scenario-runner fork](https://github.com/HARPLab/scenario_runner/tree/DReyeVR-0.9.13), there is logic to enable spawning the corresponding directional signs automatically according to the route features (straight, turn left, turn right, and goal).
+The logic for this can be found in the [route_scenario's nav sign code](https://github.com/HARPLab/scenario_runner/blob/3b5e60f15fd97de00332f80610051f9f39d7db8c/srunner/scenarios/route_scenario.py#L284-L355).
+Since this is automatically applied to all routes, you can disable it manually by commenting the `self._setup_nav_signs(self.route)` method call.

+There is also a file method in case you want to manually place signs for specific routes (see [here](https://github.com/HARPLab/scenario_runner/blob/DReyeVR-0.9.13/srunner/data/all_routes_signs.json)), but we found that the automatic sign placement works fine most of the time and is much more convenient.
+So the automatic method is recommended and you don't have to do anything to enable it.